 I inspected the floor around me, and noting how much sand I’ve brought inside, I also breathed a sigh as there wasn’t any water.

 After longer than necessary I decided to open my tent and step outside.
-The droplets I was hearing was not the rain, but the water falling from the saturated pine needles up above.
-The grownd was surprisingly dry as the sand had absorbed most of the water.
+The droplets I was hearing were not the rain, but the water falling from the saturated pine needles up above.
+The ground was surprisingly dry as the sand had absorbed most of the water.
 This was the same experience at Bastrop state park.
 The irrigation of the ground there was superb, so nothing around me was muddy at all.

-With moisture on the ground the mosquitos were starting their assault, and I knew that was one thing to remember to bring for next time.
+With moisture on the ground, the mosquitos were starting their assault, and I knew that was one thing to remember to bring for next time.
 I decided to take a drive to the convenience store next to the park and grab some bug spray, and maybe a treat for dinner.

 The small store was right next to the entrance of the park.
 It was a short building with plant life growing on its facade.
 The moss, leaves, and vines were growing on the walls on all sides.

 There were two cars parked to one side, but the windows were so dark it was hard to tell if it was open.
 Even with the faded sign in the door, I still wasn’t sure until I grabbed the door handle and pulled it towards me.

 A petite lady greeted me from behind the counter, and her daughter was staring at her laptop on a small round table to my right.
 As I looked around I couldn’t help but notice how bare the shelves looked.
 They also looked like they haven’t been wiped down in ages.

 I asked for bug spray, placed it on the counter, and looked for a soda for later.
 When I walked back to the counter I inquired about ice, and as I laid my card on the wooden counter she informed me they did not accept cards.

 She did recommend another convenience store down the road, so off I went down Highway 43 to the Run-In gas station.